MT Series of Automated Environmental Titration and Multi-Parameter Analyzers

 NaOH is highly hygroscopic, meaning that it absorbs water from the air.
 Therefore, over time the titrant will become more dilute as it absorbs water.
 NaOH can be standardized by titrating into a sample of potassium hydrogen phthalate (KHP) of known concentration.
 For example, titrate 0.05 N KHP with 0.1 N NaOH to an endpoint, and using the volume of NaOH added, the precise concentration of NaOH can be calculated.
 For more information on standardizing NaOH titrant, please refer to Standard Methods 2310.
 To limit the amount of water being absorbed, a glass drying tube with a cotton ball inserted should be used to prevent moisture going into the tube.

-The minimum total volume can be as small as 6 ml using the TitraPro3 pH electrode.
-This is due to the lower immersion depth of this electrode and precise autosampler coordinate specifications.
+When using 50mL sample tubes, the minimum total volume can be as small as 6 ml using the TitraPro4 pH electrode and the MANTECH 5mm conductivity probe.
+This is due to the lower immersion depth of these electrodes and precise autosampler coordinate specifications.
+When using 125mL sample cups, the minimum total volume can be as small as 15mL.

 1:2 ratio (1 sample: 2 DI) is the acceptable dilution factor.
 This means that a sample volume as small as 2 ml can be diluted in 4 ml of Deionized water (DI) for a total of 6ml, when measured in a 50ml tube using the TitraPro3 pH electrode.
 Note that since the sample is diluted, the pH should not be reported as the sample initial pH value.
 Only undiluted samples should be measured and reported for initial pH.
 Dilutions factors that are greater, for example 1 part sample to 3 parts DI, were found to produce incorrect, lower alkalinity results.
 It was also noted that on higher dilutions, the pH dropped below 7, indicating a change over to the acidic side.